7 Essential Questions to Ask Before Choosing a Therapist

 6. Insurance

 If insurance benefits factor into your therapy choice, understand your plan's limitations and coverage.
 Some plans may only cover psychologists, while others include social workers or psychotherapists.
 Contact your insurance company to clarify your coverage before consulting with a therapist, to save time.
-My services are covered as a RP/RP(Q) .
+My services are billed as Registered Psychotherapist or Registered Psychotherapist Qualifying aka RP/RP(Q) .

 7. Specific Therapy Modalities

-While therapy modalities are essential, trust your instincts and prioritize the therapeutic relationship.
-Sensorimotor, internal family systems (IFS), somatic therapy, emotionally focused therapy, polyvagal,gestalt, EMDR etc. are gaining traction right now in the somatic psychotherapy community.
-This might be the first filter to finding the right therapist for your needs,, but don't make it the only qualification to work with someone.
+While therapy modalities are important, trust your instincts and prioritize the therapeutic relationship over any modalities.
+Somatics is gaining a lot of traction such as Sensorimotor, internal family systems (IFS), somatic therapy, emotionally focused therapy, polyvagal,gestalt, EMDR etc. This might be the first filter to finding the right therapist for your needs,, but don't make it the only qualification to work with someone.
 Trust your instinct.
-See how you felt heard or supported in that conversation
+See how you felt heard or supported in that conversation.

 Looking for 1:1 support?

-Now accepting clients for individual somatic therapy in my expanded my private practice.
+I post on my contact page, whether or not I am accepting clients or not.
 The first step in working together is booking a clarity call to explore if this is the right fit for both of us.